FindMySchool LogoFindMySchool

 The school’s mission is captured in its motto: Growing together in the spirit of Christ's love.
 This is not merely branding for the prospectus but the lived reality of the corridors.
 The Chaplaincy is the heartbeat of the school, driving a calendar of charity events, retreats, and liturgies that involve the whole community.
 While the environment is visibly Catholic, with sacred spaces and religious iconography, the culture is one of inclusivity.
 Students of other faiths or none are welcomed, provided they respect the school's distinctive character.

 Academic performance is a headline strength.
-In 2024, the school’s GCSE results placed it in the top 23% of schools in England, cementing its status in the "national strong" band.
+Current GCSE results place it among the stronger schools nationally, cementing its status as a high-performing local option.

 The most telling statistic for parents is the Progress 8 score of +0.7.
 This metric indicates that students at All Hallows make significantly more progress from their primary school starting points than the England average.
 Whether a student arrives with high prior attainment or requires additional support, the published figures suggest they will outperform expectations here.

 Attainment is similarly impressive.
-The average Attainment 8 score of 57.5 sits well above the England average of 45.9.
-In the core English Baccalaureate (EBacc) subjects, the average point score of 4.87 exceeds the national benchmark of 4.08.
+The average Attainment 8 score is 55.6.
+In the core English Baccalaureate (EBacc) subjects, the average point score is 4.7.
 These figures reflect a curriculum that prioritises academic weight; the school resists the temptation to boost league table positions with "easier" qualifications, focusing instead on traditional GCSEs that hold currency with sixth forms and employers.

-Ranked 6th among secondary schools in Preston and 1059th in England (FindMySchool ranking), All Hallows consistently delivers outcomes that rival selective grammar schools, all within a non-selective, comprehensive intake.
+Ranked 3rd among secondary schools in Preston and 1,031st in England (FindMySchool ranking), All Hallows consistently delivers strong outcomes within a non-selective, comprehensive intake.

 England ranks and key metrics (where available)